GOOGLE’S UPDATES: CORE WEB VITALS WILL BECOME RANKING FACTOR IN 2022

 There will be an impact on the ranking of websites.
 The first Panda update was last communicated with this clarity and with such a long lead-time.

 At this point, I would also like to thank the so much criticized Search Quality team.
 There will still be criticism afterward, but at least this time you cannot be accused of not having warned anyone.

 Nobody knows how strong the effects will ultimately be.

 My feeling is that the effects won’t be that big at first.
-However, Google has already announced that they will continue to develop the Web Vitals.
+However, Google has already announced that it will continue to develop Web Vitals.
 So the topic is not a flash in the pan, but a completely new core area in Search that will develop anew.